Information for Degree Candidates

 How do I get my cap and gown?

-You must complete the CCP in order to pick up these items.
+You must complete the Commencement Clearance Process (CCP) in order to pick up these items.
 Caps, gowns, and tassels will be available at the bookstore the week of May 11.
 Regalia is furnished by the College at no charge and may be kept as souvenirs of this memorable occasion.

 What should I wear?

 Caps should be worn straight and parallel to the ground.
-Bobby pins can be used to hold caps in place.
+Bobby pins may be used to hold caps in place.
 Tassels should be worn on the right front corner of your cap.

 Where will my family and friends sit?